NoTranslationLayer/notranslationlayer.github.io/index.markdown

 <img src="./assets/biomarkerdash.png" alt="Example Biomarker Dashboard page" style="width: 350px; float: left; margin-right: 20px">

-The Biomarker Dashboard provides an interactive, easy-to-use interface to visualize and understand trends in your bloodwork biomarkers.
-Originally designed to import and visualize data from WellnessFX, this dashboard is a vital tool for those looking to transition their data elsewhere due to WellnessFX's shutdown.
+The Biomarker Dashboard provides an interactive and easy-to-use interface to visualize and understand trends in your bloodwork biomarkers.
+Originally designed to import and visualize data from WellnessFX, this dashboard is a vital tool for those looking to transition their data elsewhere after the WellnessFX shutdown.
 The project is open source and available on [GitHub](https://github.com/NoTranslationLayer/biomarkerdash).